Enhanced Fault-tolerance in Photonic Quantum Computing: Comparing the Honeycomb Floquet Code and the Surface Code in Tailored Architecture: Effect of the linear-optical interferometers in the noiseless and noisy cases

-indicating how it transforms the creation operators of the four input modes.
-The choice of the phase $\varphi$ allows to interpolate between two variants of the architecture.
+indicating how the creation operators of the four input modes are transformed.
+The choice of the phase $\varphi$ allows to choose between two variants of the architecture.
 After going through the interferometer, the system is in the state

 where